Incorporation Issuance and Renewal

 Important: Before submitting articles of incorporation to the Ministry, ensure the articles, particularly the proposed name of the corporation, meet the requirements for a Certificate of Authorization.

-- You must be a registered member of the CPSO at the time of submission.
+- You must be a registered member of CPSO at the time of submission.

 - You must pay the application fee of $400.

 You must renew your Certificate of Authorization annually.
-The CPSO will send a reminder to the corporation about six weeks before the renewal deadline.
+CPSO will send you a reminder via the Member Portal message centre approximately six weeks before the renewal deadline.
 You are responsible for initiating the application and paying the $175 fee.
-We do not accept applications by email.
+We do not accept applications by email or mail.

 Holding companies may not own shares in medicine professional corporations.